 How to Make Fiends and Influence Product:

-Every PM guide teaches that a PM must influence people and develop relationships without holding authority.
+Every Product Management (PM) guide teaches that a PM must influence people and develop relationships without holding authority.
 None of these guides will tell you how.
 This is my story.

-I started at a small cloud software company as a business analyst.
+I started at a small cloud software company as a business analyst (among other responsibilities).
 In my first weeks, I read emails between developers.
 I didn’t understand what they were discussing about SQL page size limits, but I wanted to understand the tenuous threads that connects developer discussions to our customers’ needs.
 I started to learn SQL, and I looked for answers to my questions, from RFCs and Microsoft’s SQL documentation to Stack Overflow discussions.

 My goal wasn’t to write SQL queries or design SQL insertions myself (that came later) but to be able to ask relevant questions and understand the answers.